cms-L1TK/project_generation_scripts/README.md

  The script also makes a wiring diagram *TrackletProject.pdf* of the mem/proc modules in the VHDL.

+### makeReducedConfig.py

+This script takes an input wires.dat, modules.dat, and memories.dat file, and allows you to make a reduced configuration centered around one module (currently explicitly set to be one TC).
+The script takes the phi sector of the TC, and chooses phi sectors for the layers that line up with it, then recursively searches for TC inputs and outputs within those phi regions.
+It outputs a new set of wires, modules, and memories files including only these files.

+By default the script will run starting with *TC_L1L2F*, and produced files called *reduced_wires.dat*, etc., but it can be modified with these options:

+    -w, --wires         Reference wires.dat file (from full config) -p, --process       Reference processingmodules.dat file (from full config) -m, --memories      Reference memorymodules.dat file (from full config) -s, --sector        TC phi sector from which to create the reduced config.
+By default this is "F".
+    -o, --output        Prefix to add to all output files -l, --layers        Select the layer pair to create seeds with.
+By default this is "L1L2".
+    -n, --noneg         Remove all negative eta modules from the config

 -----------------------------------------------------------------

 ## Scripts for plotting wiring diagram: